openforis/sepal-doc/docs/source/cli/ofgt.rst

     oft-nn-training-data.bash <-i image.tif><-f field data.txt><-x col><- y col>[-m mask.tif] [-d dem] [-l lu]

--   :code:`-i` = give the landsat image where grey values are to be picked for the field plot locations
+-   :code:`-i` = give the Landsat image where grey values are to be picked for the field plot locations
 -   :code:`-f` = give the field data text file
 -   :code:`-x` = give the column where x-coordinate resides in the text file
 -   :code:`-y` = give the column where y-coordinate resides in the text file